ConsenSysDiligence/solc-fuzz/README.md

 # solc-fuzz

 A script for differential random testing of different Solidity compiler versions built on top of [sol-fizz][https://github.com/Consensys/sol-fuzz].
 The script generated a specified number of random variations of a seed program and runs a set of different Solidity compiler versions on all mutations, checking that they produce the same result.
-Currently the only supported outcomes are Successful Compilation, Compile Error, Crash.
+For the versions for which compilation succeeds, we also try running the code, and compare the final state.

 ## Installation

-The tool requires a special hacked version of EVMC to compare storage after execution.
+The tool requires a tweaked version of EVMC to compare storage after execution.
 For convenience we package it in a docker container and run it in there.
 To install from source run:
 ```bash
 git clone https://github.com/Consensys/solc-fuzz
 cd solc-fuzz